MakieOrg/Makie.jl/README.md

 Pkg.checkout("GLFW")
 ```

+Make sure that the check out happens without error.
+E.e. if you have previously tinkered with GLVisualize, it might happen that you don't check out the `sd/makie` branch correctly.

 # Precompilation

 You can compile binary for Makie and add it to your system image for fast plotting times with no JIT overhead.